-It is recommended that for the financial year 2023/24 Gwynedd Council:

-- Allows NO discount on class A second homes, under Section 12 of the Local Government Finance Act 1992 (i.e. no change from 2022/23). - Allows NO discount and RAISES A PREMIUM OF 100% on class B second homes, under Section 12B of the Local Government Finance Act 1992 (i.e. increase from 100% to 150%). - Allows NO discount on homes that have been empty for 6 months or more and RAISES A PREMIUM OF 100% on homes that have been empty for 12 months or more, under Section 12A of the Local Government Finance Act 1992 (i.e. no change from 2022/23).
+- 1.1.
+Recommend to the full Council on 1 December 2022 that the following is the favoured option of the Cabinet with regards to the level of Premium on the Council Tax of Second Homes and Long-Term Empty Dwellings for the 2023/24 financial year: - That Gwynedd Council allows NO discount on class A second homes, under Section 12 of the Local Government Finance Act 1992 (i.e. no change). - That Gwynedd Council allows NO discount and RAISES A PREMIUM OF 100% on class B second homes, under Section 12B of the Local Government Finance Act 1992 (i.e. increase from 100% to 150%). - That Gwynedd Council allows NO discount on homes that have been empty for 6 months or more and RAISES A PREMIUM OF 100% on homes that have been empty for 12 months or more, under Section 12A of the Local Government Finance Act 1992 (i.e. no change).